fcarli3/Applied_Cryptography/README.md

 # Applied_Cryptography
-This repository contains lab assigments of Applied Cryptography (Master Degree in Cybersecurity at University of Pisa).
+This repository contains lab assigments of Applied Cryptography (Master's Degree in Cybersecurity at [University of Pisa](https://cysec.unipi.it/)).